 Everyone would like to see his or her money grow faster.
 Con artists know this, and they try to convince people to buy phony investments with promises of unusually high returns.

 How can I protect myself against investment fraud?

-Do your homework about investments.
+Do your homework.
 Learn how much you can expect to earn in the current market.
-If money market accounts and treasury securities are paying 4% or less, it is highly unlikely that any other short-term investments will provide a much better return.
+Learn how much you can realistically expect to earn in the current market.
 It’s better to lose out on an opportunity than to lose your life savings to a crooked investment offer.
-If you are targeted with questionable investment offers, notify the U.S. Securities Exchange Commission (SEC) and call your state attorney general’s office to file a complaint about the salespeople.
+If you are targeted with questionable investment offers, notify the U.S. Securities and Exchange Commission (SEC) and call your state attorney general’s office to file a complaint.

 How can I check out the legitimacy of investments?

 Federal securities laws require many public companies to register with the SEC and file reports containing audited financial statements.
 Before you invest in a company, check to see whether it’s registered with the SEC and read its reports.

 Check with your state securities regulator to see if it has information about the company.
 It can also tell you if the offering has been cleared for sale in your state.
 If a broker recommends the stock, ask the state office to check the Central Registration Depository (CRD) to see if there is any history of disciplinary actions against the broker.
 You can find your state securities department in the government pages of your phone directory or on the North American Securities Administrators Association website (www.nasaa.org).

 The Financial Industry Regulatory Authority (FINRA), a self-regulatory organization governing stockbrokers, may be able to give you a partial disciplinary history on a broker or firm.
 Call 800-289-9999 or visit the FINRA website, click on Investors, and then Protect Yourself.
 Or do a search of the FINRA site for BrokerCheck.